-Summer vacation time, and Off Balance, Book 1 of the Ballet Theatre Chronicles is 99 cents!
-Get it HERE.
-Outside the Limelight, Book 2 of the Ballet Theatre Chronicles, is $2.99 HERE.
-Happy beach reading!
+September is Classical Girl’s birthday month, and she’s sharing the celebration!
+Enjoy Off Balance, Book 1 of the Ballet Theatre Chronicles for only $0.99 HERE.
+Outside the Limelight, Book 2 of the Ballet Theatre Chronicles, is reduced to $1.99 HERE.
+All month long!

 Hansel and Gretel waited deep in the forest for their father.
 When noon came, each ate a little piece of bread.
 It grew late, but still the woodcutter did not return.
 As they had been sitting such a long time, their eyes closed with fatigue, and they fell fast asleep.
 When at last they awoke, it was already dark night.
 Gretel began to cry and said: “How are we to get out of the forest now?”
 But Hansel comforted her and said: “Just wait a little, until the moon has risen, and then we will soon find the way.”